Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for fixing projections

-\end{lemma} Next, we show that to upper-bound the expectation of~$L(\phi|_{\p})$, it suffices to upper-bound the probability that the projection~$\p$ shrinks two formulas to size~$1$ simultaneously.
+Next, we show that to find and upper bound on the expectation of~$L(\phi|_{\p})$, it suffices to give an upper bound on the probability that the projection~$\p$ shrinks two formulas to size~$1$ simultaneously.
 In order to state this claim formally, we introduce some notation. \begin{notation} Let $g$ be a gate of~$\phi$.
-We denote the depth of~$g$ in~$\phi$ by $\dpt_{\phi}(g)$ (the root has depth~$0$), and omit~$\phi$ if it is clear from context.
-If $g$ is an internal node, we denote the sub-formulas that are rooted in its left and right children by $\lc(g)$ and $\rc(g)$, respectively. \end{notation} We prove the following lemma, which says that in order to upper-bound $L(\phi|_{\p})$ it suffices to upper-bound, for every internal gate~$g$, the probability that $\lc(g)$ and $\rc(g)$ shrink to size~$1$ under~$\p$. \begin{lemma} For every projection~$\pi$ it holds that
+We denote the depth of~$g$ in~$\phi$ by $\dpt_{\phi}(g)$, and omit~$\phi$ if it is clear from context (the root has depth~$0$).
+If $g$ is an internal gate, we denote the subformulas that are rooted in its left and right children by $\lc(g)$ and $\rc(g)$, respectively.
+Here, by ``internal gate'', we refer to a gate which is an internal node of the tree, \ie, either an AND or an OR gate. \end{notation}

+We prove the following lemma, which says that in order to upper-bound $\E\left[L(\phi|_{\p})\right]$ it suffices to upper-bound, for every internal gate~$g$, the probability that $\lc(g)$ and $\rc(g)$ shrink to size~$1$ under~$\p$. \begin{lemma} For every projection~$\pi$ it holds that